 Times are tough here today, arguably tougher than they ever have been and the Four Homes of Mercy desperately needs volunteers who can help improve the quality of life of the residents, many of whom live with several disabilities.

 People often respond with shock and disbelief when I talk about my time in the West Bank, but trust me – you will find incredibly welcoming and friendly people here!
 At no point, even catching taxis, buses or walking down the street at night, was I concerned for my safety at… not once!

 If you don’t have enough time for volunteering in Palestine this time I still recommend you try to understand the reality of living here … You can read about my Bethlehem Travels here or talk to Visit Palestine for in-depth, local tours to off-the-beaten track destinations to really see and fee what is happening to this beautiful country.

 Today it is very different, Bethany is no longer a part of Jerusalem – separated by a giant wall, cut off.
-It’s more built up than in the photos I’d seen, but the home is still there, doing the same incredible work they have done for over 75 years!**
+It’s more built up than in the photos I’d seen, but the home is still there, doing the same incredible work they have done for **over 75 years!**

 The key is flexibility, compassion, empathy, and unfailing sense of humour!
 Respect for the ideas and practices of others, whose ways of viewing and doing things are different from one’s own; the clear commitment that one is coming to serve people, not change them.

-To make sure I really was of help more than a hindrance.
+To make sure I really was of help more than a hindrance to the NGOs in Palestine.
 Again I asked about what sort of assignments a volunteer could be expected to complete and what skills would be useful:

 “Assignments” would be determined by a volunteer’s interests and skills, and the Homes’ director.
 We’ve had volunteers tackle painting, gardening and organization projects.
 Others have enriched the lives of our residents (and staff) by utilizing their musical abilities—someone with a guitar, for instance, could be a wandering troubadour for all the units.
 Others have coaxed smiles by giving gentle massages and one-on-one attention to some of our more impaired people.
 Others have helped some of our people with games—we would love a bocce ball coach since we’ve Palestine’s only court, eager residents, but no one with the time and skill to coach them.
 Other volunteers might help with ‘transport’–pushing wheelchairs so our residents could enjoy different parts of the garden, accompanying them on trips outside the Homes ….
 We’d be grateful to have volunteers who could work on developing materials for fundraising—increasing our web presence, taking pictures of our residents who love to have their rooms adorned with pictures of themselves…..
 If someone has specialized skills in special education, and/or autism, and/or working with the blind, we’d love help in developing our program.
 Also, a licensed psychologist with experience in special needs to assist in diagnosing some of our people…..